-- TV Interview Handout - A Smartphone or other device that can record videos or audio - If you don't have a device that can record videos or audio, you can write or draw your responses to the interview questions on the handout
+- Talk Show Interview Handout - A Smartphone or other device that can record videos or audio - If you don't have a device that can record videos or audio, you can write or draw your responses to the interview questions on the handout

-- An interview is a meeting between people where one person is asking another person questions about their life. - Pretend you are being interviewed for a TV show about your time at home during the coronavirus. - Look at the questions on the TV Interview Handout. - Think about your answers to those questions.
-Then, create a video or audio recording of yourself responding to the questions. - If you don't have a way to record video or audio, write or draw your answers to questions on the handout.
+- An interview is a meeting between people where one person is typically asking another person questions about their life. - Pretend you are being interviewed for a talk-show about your experience at home during the coronavirus. - Look at the questions on the Talk Show Interview Handout. - Think about your answers to those questions.
+Then, create a video or audio recording of yourself responding to the questions.